Richard-J-Oconnor/Active-Directory-Deployment/README.md

 Select, Add a new forest.
 Enter a name in the Root domain name.
 Then click "next" for the remaining steps until you reach the Prerequisites Check tab. <br/>
 <img width="753" height="551" alt="image" src="https://github.com/user-attachments/assets/a1f1a088-fa3f-4297-afee-4abfebb372ff" /> <br/>

 Once the check is complete, click install.
-(Note: This will restart the VM so the connection wtih remote desktop will end) <br/>
+(Note: This will restart the VM, so the connection with the remote desktop will end.) <br/>
 <img width="753" height="555" alt="image" src="https://github.com/user-attachments/assets/cd6bc295-90ac-4934-9b59-8eafb84f3e65" />

 Reconnect to the Domain Controller VM.
-The username will (domain\username) i.e "mydomain.com\labuser" in this instance. <br/>
+The username will be (domain\username), i.e "mydomain.com\labuser" in this instance. <br/>

 Upon successful login, open "Active Directory Users and Computers".
 Right-click on the domain to create a new Organizational Unit. <br/>
 <img width="637" height="528" alt="image" src="https://github.com/user-attachments/assets/d8242f84-1dd7-4183-a158-c729c5ddea12" /> <br/>